kerimsenturk5734/visual-data-structure/README.md

 <hr>

 1. Docker Engine
 2. 3000, 8080, 3306 ports must be available.
-If unavailable one of them you can change the ports inside ```./dockercompose.yml```
+If unavailable one of them you can change it with available ports in ```./dockercompose.yml```

 ### Installation
 <hr>